 Either the client application or the service may request queue shutdown; there are no fundamental differences.
 A more important consideration is whether it is the queue's data producer or data consumer that initiates the shutdown.
-Queue shutdown requested by the producer is orderly while shutdown requested by the consumer is not, as summarized by the table below.
+Queue shutdown requested by the producer may be orderly while shutdown requested by the consumer is unlikely to be orderly, as summarized by the table below.

-Data transfer flavo Queue shutdown requestor Data transfer flow Initiator Target Initiator to target (I2T_QUEUE) Orderly Abortive Target to initiator (T2I_QUEUE) Abortive Orderly Bi-directional (I2T_QUEUE equals T2I_QUEUE) Application-dependent
+Dete transmit flags Queue shutdown requestor Data transport flow Initiator Target Initiator to target (I2T_QUEUE) Orderly Abortive Target to initiator (T2I_QUEUE) Abortive Orderly Bi-directional (I2T_QUEUE equals T2I_QUEUE) Application-dependent

+An orderly shutdown occurs when the consumer is able to successfully receive all the data produced prior to queue shutdown.
+An abortive shutdown is characterized by the loss of data between the two endpoints.
 Whether or not the shutdown of a bi-directional queue is abortive or orderly is dependent upon usage rules agreed by the client application and service and is beyond the scope of this document.